marci543/TranslatePPTX/README.md

-If you only ever want to modify text at the level of shapes and never need the finer granularity of runs, you can use the command-line argument `--OmitRuns` to exclude the separate information on text runs from the `.text` output file.
+If you only ever want to modify text at the level of shapes and never need the finer granularity of runs, you can use the command-line argument `--OmitRuns` to exclude the separate information on text runs from the `.text` output file. `--OmitShapes` does the opposite.

 <a name="TextFormatting"></a>
 ## Text formatting